jamiereed15/jamiereed15/README.md

-# 👋 Hi, I'm jamie reed
+# 👋 Hi, I'm Jamie Reed

 Lover of DevOps, Docker, and all things CI/CD